au-ts/libvmm/README.md

 [here](https://github.com/Ivan-Velickovic/sel4cp/tree/dev) to build the SDK.

-After acquiring this repository and all the dependencies, we can simulate a basic system with a single guest OS:
+After acquiring this repository and all the dependencies, we can simulate a basic system with a single Linux guest:
 ```sh
 make BUILD_DIR=build \
      SEL4CP_SDK=/path/to/sdk \